 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

 Getting to the BB&T Center is very easy.
 The arena is situated literally feet from one of the biggest highway interchanges in South Florida, with I-75 and I-595 meeting, giving equal access from Miami to the south, Ft.
 Lauderdale to the east, Ft.
 Myers to the west, and Palm Beach to the north.
 Additionally, there is an exit right off of the highway that literally empties into the parking lot of the arena.
+Parking on site can run upwards of $20, but it is plentiful.
+Thanks for a corporate partnership, if you happen to be driving a Lexus, then you'll get free parking onsite right in front of the stadium entrance.

 Opened in 1998, the glitzy BankAtlantic Center is the home of the NHL Florida Panthers.
 When the Panthers departed from their original home, the old Miami Arena in downtown Miami, they wanted to place with a more central geographic footprint in the massive Dade/Broward market, so their new digs were built near the more upscale communities of Sunrise and Plantation.
 Being in a non-traditional hockey market, with salubrious warm weather and the lack of a natural fan base, have posed challenges.
 Yet the Panthers soldier on.